viewtool/I2C_Adapter/Python_USB_GPIO_Test/README.md

 # GPIO_Test
-An Python project to test GPIO.
+A Python project to test GPIO.